Praharsh412/FIREWALL_Concurrent/README.md

 # FIREWALL_Concurrent
-This is the implementation of firewall in C++ using concurrency implemented on chat server with socket libraries and thread libraries
+This is the implementation of "application level" firewall in C++ using concurrency implemented on chat server with socket libraries and thread libraries

 # WORKING OF THE MODEL:
 # STEP 1: